Delni/blog/content/posts/keyboard-101-part2-layouts/index.en.md

 - how many keys are on the keyboard
 - ...

 Hang on, this will be a bit long.
-But always bare in mind the idea is to improve the ergonomy of a tool we use daily!
+But always bare in mind the idea is to improve the ergonomics of a tool we use daily!

 {{< note warning >}}
 To illustrate this post, some links will redirect you towards online shops.
 Those links are not affiliated.